RigoBlock/RBIPs/RBIPs/RBIP16.md

 There are several improvements that have very little risk of vulnerabilities and make the system more efficient.

 ## Specification
+- should refactor code
+- should optimize storage
+- should use new pool registry
+- should use new proof of performance address

 ## Notes